jmwint/se_project_aroundtheus/README.md

 **Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+This project is named "Around the U.S." for Triple Ten's Software Engineering program in Sprint 3.
+In this project, I learned how to implement different rules and properties to render multiple resolutuions for mobile devices, tablets, and desktops.

 **Figma**